broadinstitute/gatk-sv/CONTRIBUTING.md

 is an isolated copy of the code in your forked repository, where the changes you implement in one branch does not affect the code on the other branches.
-It is a common practice to create one branch per each feature you would like to implement, and do not implement features on the `master` branch of the repository.
+It is a common practice to create one branch per each feature you would like to implement, and do not implement features on the `main` branch of the repository.
 It is mainly because you can use the `master` branch to synchronize your fork with the upstream and get a fresh copy of the up-to-date codebase to start your feature development.